There’s one question that plagues all new electronic music producers: “Which DAW do I choose?”

 First, you’ll want to download trials of a few options to test them out ⬇️

 This is a risk-free way to work with a number of DAWs, get to know the workflow, and see if it’s the right option or not.

 Many of the DAWs we get into today either have a demo or trial.

 Instead of spending hours upon hours researching which DAW to use, download a trial version of a DAW and start playing with it.

-The way I would recommend approach this is to try one out at a time for 2-3 weeks and get to know it.
-Then move onto the next, and repeat.
+The way I would recommend approaching this is to try one out at a time for 2-3 weeks and get to know it.
+Then move on to the next, and repeat.

-Secondly, make your choice based on your personal preference, not on what your favourite producer uses or what your buddy uses.
+Secondly, make your choice based on your personal preference, not on what your favorite producer uses or what your buddy uses ❌

 This is a trap many producers (myself included) have fallen into.

 Here’s a secret:

 DAWs don’t help you make a certain type of music.
 They help you with a certain type of workflow.